Documentary Fortnight 2013: MoMA’s International Festival of Nonfiction Film and Media

 2009.
 12 min.
 Despite an approaching hurricane, a Cuban family persists in defending their home from an invasion of bees.

 All films made in Cuba, and in Spanish with English subtitles.
+Courtesy of the filmmaker and Alex Halkin, Americas Media Initiative.
 Program 54 min.

 New Cuban Shorts Program III: Life in the Sierras—Films by Ariagna Fajardo